Azerbaijan’s Financial Monitoring Service expands list relating to terrorism support

 The UN Security Council adopted Resolution 1267 (1999) on freezing the financial resources of the Al Qaeda organization and the Taliban movement and the establishment the Taliban/Al Qaeda Sanctions Committee.

-This is already the 33rd change made to the list in 2015.
-A number of individuals under international sanctions for supporting terrorism have been previously removed from the list and names of a number of new individuals were added to the list.
+This is already the 26th change made to the list in 2015.
+A number of individuals under international sanctions for supporting terrorism have been previously removed from the list and names of four new individuals were added to the list.

 The list is updated in accordance with the Security Council's decisions and the information received from regional organizations.